msv-lab/angelix/README.md

 To analyze program test executions, Angelix requires interface to test running and test assertions (see [test framework abstraction](doc/TestAbstraction.md)).

 Angelix is designed to support Makefile-based projects.
-The following is required for successful execution of Angelix:
+The following is required for successful execution:

 * Compiler used by the build system can be substituted by redefining `CC` environment variable.
 * Compilation and linking are done by separate compiler calls.